opws/opws-dataset/docs/fields.md

 ## username.change.form.password.input

-Whether a password is `required` when submitting a username change
+Whether a password is `required` when submitting a username change.

 *Note: this should have `before` and `after` mirrors like `password.change.form.oldpassword` does*